toyokazu/fluent-plugin-tagged_udp/README.md

 # Fluent::Plugin::tagged_udp

 Fluent plugin for tagged UDP Input/Output.
-This plugin is a special plugin to submit a message as a UDP packet.
-While fluentd's default UDP Input plugin supports to add a tag to the received message, this plugin support to add tag name separated by a special character.
+Fluentd checks the destination status by UDP packets and messages are transferred via TCP connection.
+While it is useful for the transfer using stable connection, for mobile environment, it is not suitable in some cases.
+Supporting UDP transfer provides us flexibility to implement sensor networks. fluent-plugin-tagged_udp is a special plugin to submit a message as a UDP packet.
+While fluentd's default UDP Input plugin supports to add a tag to the received message statically by configuration, it does not support to extract a tag from the received message.
+This plugin supports to add tag name into UDP packet which is separated by a special character and also supports to extract tag name from the UDP packet.
+Encryption/Decription is not supported in this plugin but [fluent-plugin-jwt-filter](https://github.com/toyokazu/fluent-plugin-jwt-filter) can be used to encrypt/decrypt messages using JSON Web Token technology.

 ## Installation